Bush2775/Chief117/README_draft.md

 description = This script provides the ability to calculate the time difference (delta) between a connection from a host to responding ip and its last connection. depends =
 	zeek >=2.5.5

+Beaconing Detection

+This script uses the SumStats framework to look for signs of beaconing between the Covenant server and the victim computer.
+Provided, the SumStats look at the number of packets sent between the attacker and victim, along with the response length from the attacker.